molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

-Since this is the Component where all things come together, there is much to test here.
+Since this is the Component where all things come together, there is much to test.

 1. Initially, the `SearchFormComponent` and the `PhotoListComponent` are rendered, not the `FullPhotoComponent`.
 2. When the `SearchFormComponent` emits the `search` output, the `FlickrService` is called with the search term.
-3. The search term and the photos list are passed down to the `PhotoListComponent` via Input.
+3. The search term and the photo list are passed down to the `PhotoListComponent` via Input.
 4. When the `PhotoListComponent` emits the `focusPhoto` output, the `FullPhotoComponent` is rendered.
 The selected photo is passed down via Input.

-We are going to write a unit test that replaces the child Component and the FlickrService with fakes.

 The [`FlickrSearchComponent` test suite with our helpers](https://github.com/9elements/angular-flickr-search/blob/master/src/app/components/flickr-search/flickr-search.component.spec.ts) looks like this: